Dick Kulpa: Cracked Magazine

 In 2000, Kulpa acquired the national humor magazine Cracked and became its editor and publisher.
 Kulpa, contractually prohibited from talking about it, says the magazine suffered from sudden changes in financing and unexpected distribution cuts.
 When the distribution company's account executive openly questioned the difference between Cracked's existing huge 62,000 rack database with its actual low 15,000 rack distribution, he was immediately taken off the title by the distributor.
 Kulpa sold the magazine in 2005.

 Government service and alter-egos

 Kulpa was a former alderman of Loves Park, Illinois.
 In 1977 he was elected to the Loves Park City Council.
 He would wear red, white and blue leotards and cape and become Alder-Man, crusader for justice, much to the delight of the townspeople.
 He served in this position until 1984, when he then became County-Man, (in maroon and gold tights) after an upset election to the Winnebago County board.
 Kulpa the elected official continued to pen issue-oriented editorial cartoons in office, sometimes commenting on other politicians.

 Trading in his "superhero" leotards for a more conservative sea captain's look, Kulpa appeared as Captain Cartoon, caricature artist, at venues throughout South Florida.

 Death

-Kulpa died from cancer on January 3, 2021, at the age of 67.
+Kulpa died from cancer on January 3, 2021, nine days shy of his 68th birthday.